philippinespire/pire_cssl_data_processing/README.md

 6. Filter the `bam` files
     * Use [dDocentHPC fltrBAM](https://github.com/cbirdlab/dDocentHPC)
-    * visualize results with IGV or equivalent on a local computer to look for mapping artifacts
+    * Visualize results with IGV or equivalent on a local computer to look for mapping artifacts
-      * look at both contemp and albatross (that goes for anything that follows)
+      * Look at both contemp and albatross (that goes for anything that follows)
-    * compare the filtered (`RG.bam`) to unfiltered (`RAW.bam`) files
+    * Compare the filtered (`RG.bam`) to unfiltered (`RAW.bam`) files
       * were a lot of reads lost?

 7. Genotype the `bam` files